-We consider one of the greatest risk to our business to be from the potential loss of our reputation.
-Many of the risks highlighted in this review have the potential to impact the reputation of our business and are identified and managed accordingly.
-In addition, we recognise new business as a potential area for significant reputational risk and as a result all new business products and services are carefully considered and measured against the Group's 'Risk Appetite Statement' and 'Risk Management Framework' before launch.
-In addition, all employees are encouraged to develop new clients and varied streams of revenue, all new business and clients are subject to a rigorous take-on process and risk rating review.
-On-going controls and monitoring processes are employed to ensure that we meet our stringent requirements.
+The Board considers one of the greatest risk to its business to be from the potential loss of our reputation.
+Many of the risks highlighted in this review have the potential to impact the reputation of the business and are identified and managed accordingly.
+In addition, the Board recognise new business as a potential area for significant reputational risk and as a result all new business products and services are carefully considered and measured against the Group's 'Risk Appetite Statement' and 'Risk Management Framework' before launch.
+In addition, all employees are encouraged to develop new clients and varied streams of revenue.
+All new business and clients are subject to a rigorous take-on process and risk rating review.
+On-going controls and monitoring processes are employed to ensure that stringent requirements are met.